I believe I have a personality that belongs on network television.

 “Okay, but,” I continued, “you didn’t answer my question.
 You gave me the old-Bush administration run around here.”
 He was silent.
 (I thought that was a good political joke for someone who got a B- in government class.)

 “Well,” I said after a couple of seconds of silence, “I hope this encounter with me wearing my tank-top and ripped jeans doesn’t distract you.”
 He scoffed at me, then walked away.
 I am pretty sure he thought it was cute that I dared to stand up and speak my mind.
-He scoffed in a way that made it sound like he was assumed by the whole encounter with a confident young woman.
+He scoffed in a way that made it sound like he was amused by the whole encounter with a confident young woman.

 Confidence is everything.